gnosischain/documentation/docs/developers/building/full-stack-dapp.md

 # Building a Full Stack Dapp

 Welcome to the Gnosis Full stack Dapp tutorial!
-In the following tutorial we will go through a step-by-step guide on how to create a full-stack Hello World App that interacts with Gnosis Chain!
-This tutorial is designed for either new developers interested in Dapp development or existing devs interested in migrating to Gnosis Chain development.
+In the following tutorial we will go through a step-by-step guide on how to create a full-stack Hello World App that interacts with Gnosis!
+This tutorial is designed for either new developers interested in Dapp development or existing devs interested in migrating to Gnosis development.

 Throughout the tutorial, feel free to refrence other pages in our documentation for information with greater depth - however this tutorial will give you a basic understand of how to get up and running!

-This Dapp will allow you to wave at Gnosis Chain, and see how many times you have waved!
+This Dapp will allow you to wave at Gnosis, and see how many times you have waved!

 ## Guideline Overview

-1. Creating and connecting your wallet to Gnosis Chain
+1. Creating and connecting your wallet to Gnosis
 2. Setting up your project
 3. Smart-contract development
 4. Using Hardhat for contract devlopment